rahulnfc/APOD-NASA-INTERVIEW-TASK/README.txt

 You can find the api documentation on [NASA](https://api.nasa.gov/).

-You can clone the repository and run the following command to install the dependencies: npm install ➡️ This will install all the dependencies.
+You can clone the repository and run the following command to install the dependencies: npm install or yarn install ➡️ This will install all the dependencies.

 This is nodejs project, so you can run the application in development mode by running the following command: npm run dev ➡️ This will run the application in development mode.